-Each player begins the dilemma resolution be stating their ethical position.
+Each player begins the dilemma resolution by examining their ethical position.

 Players negotiate to resolve a dilemma.

-After the game professors can use the player's ethical statements and each resolution to discuss the ethics.
+After the game instructors can use the player's ethical decisions and each resolution to discuss ethics.

-Players can be confronted with both single and multple dilemmas during a round.
+Players can be confronted with complex matching of ethical choices to dilemmas during a round.

-All the simulations have web based user interfaces for professors and students.
+All the simulations have web based user interfaces for instructors and players.

 The games come complete with a composite game score and downloadable grade file.